 Obtaining a copy of your health record for a third party

-You can request that a copy of your hospital health record be released to a lawyer, insurance company, or any other third party specified by you, by submitting a written request to the Health Records department.
+If you require a copy of your hospital health record to be released to a lawyer, insurance company, or any other third party please have the requesting party send their request and completed authorization form to the Health Information Management Department.

 Obtaining a copy of the health record for other health care providers